Charlie-Jay07/lxstatus-technologies/content/issues/2023-08-03-command-error.md

 **Command Error:** Both `.glb` and `.lb` show a users messages as first place's, Attempting to resolve but unsure if able to.

 P﻿ossible Outcome: Data possibly will be reset.

+R﻿ESOLVED: Our team has fixed this issue.
+And did not reset data.